digipet007/Train-Times/README.md

 # Train-Times
-# Star-Trek-Battle-Arena

-This is a Star Trek battle arena game, an interactive game to be played in your web browser.
-Choose your hero from a list of Worf, Picard, Spock, and Gorn.
-Then, choose your opposing enemy to battle from the remaining characters.
-Each character in the game has 3 attributes: `Health Points`, `Attack Power` and `Counter Attack Power`.
-Open the console to view each character's stats.
-Each time your character attacks, their `Attack Power` permanently increases by 6 points for the duration of the game.
-Win the game by cleverly selecting the proper order of opponents to attack and defeating all opponents.
+This is an application that calculates and displays current train times and minutes to arrival.
+It uses Javascript, jQuery, Moment.js, and Google Firebase.

 ## Getting Started

-To play, download from Github (https://github.com/digipet007/unit-4-game) and open the index.html file in you web browser.
+To view the application, download from Github (https://github.com/digipet007/Train-Times) and open the index.html file in you web browser.
 This is all you need to get the project up and running on your local machine.

-or simply play online: (https://digipet007.github.io/unit-4-game/)
+or simply view online: (https://digipet007.github.io/Train-Times/)

 ### Prerequisites